pythonlearner1025/Calculus/README.md

 Linear methods like Principal Component Analysis (PCA) are great for finding the major axes of variation in this data, but they fall short because biology is fundamentally non-linear.
 To model complex phenomena like gene XOR gates or the effects of perturbations, I need models that can learn the true, non-linear probability distribution \$p(\text{transcriptome})\$ from which all observed cell states are sampled.

-Enter foundation models.
-Architectures like transformers, with their non-linear activation functions, can learn the complex, high-order dependencies between genes.
-Diffusion models are a prime example, as their training objective is to learn the score function, \$\nabla\_x \log p(x)\$, which is the gradient of the log-probability of the data.
+What is commonly referred to as "deep learning" models, with large hidden states and non-linear activation functions, can learn the complex, non-linear dependencies between genes.
+Diffusion models are literally trained to learn the score function, \$\nabla\_x \log p(x)\$, which is the gradient of the log-probability of the data.
 This allows them to capture the underlying structure of the biological manifold in detail.

 ---